 Some covered drugs may have restrictions or limits, such as prior authorization (PA) or step therapy.
 We may also make updates to the formulary during the year.

-2024 Mercy Care Advantage Formulary Changes Provider Notice (PDF)
+2024 Mercy Care Advantage Formulary Changes Provider Notice (PDF) Updated 12/2024

 2024 Mercy Care Advantage Top Drugs Removed and Covered Alternatives (PDF)

-2023 Prescription Drugs That Require Step Therapy (PDF): no changes made since 10/2022
+2025 Prescription Drugs That Require Step Therapy (PDF) Updated 10/2024

-2024 Prescription Drugs That Require Step Therapy (PDF): no changes made since 10/2023
+2024 Prescription Drugs That Require Step Therapy (PDF) No changes made since 10/2023

 You can also learn more about prescription drug coverage by reviewing our member materials.